JasonAdamHD/JP_Public/README.md

 # JP_Public
 Public Version of Junior Project
+Grab all files while you can, removing this repo in a month.